Riverine Habitat Restoration Projects

 Improving fish passage conditions in the scour channel the extends from the existing fish ladder downstream to an existing deep pond.

 Removing one earthen agricultural road crossing and replacing one earthen agricultural road crossing with a structure that allows for fish passage through the Tule Canal and continued agricultural utility.

 Planning and Design Status: DWR and Reclamation released a draft Initial Study and Environmental Assessment (IS/EA) and proposed Mitigated Negative Declaration (MND) for the proposed Fremont Weir Adult Fish Passage Modification Project for public review in spring and summer of 2017 (State Clearinghouse Number 201702212).
 A Notice of Determination (NOD) and final IS/EA and MND was filed with the State Clearinghouse in August of 2017 and all permits were received in summer 2017.

-Anticipated Construction: Construction began in fall 2017 and will be finished in early 2019.
+Construction: Construction began in fall 2017 and was finished in early 2019.

 Operations: According to the final IS/EA, and in conjunction with the NOAA California Nevada River Forecast Center (CNRFC) Sacramento River -Fremont Weir (FMWC1) gauge, the gated structure will be opened following a Fremont Weir overtopping event once the Sacramento River reaches a stage of 32.3 feet, at the location of the new structure.
 Two of the three operating scenarios identified in the final IS/EA will be implemented once the fish passage structure is opened.
 These scenarios are:

 - Scenario 2: The fish passage structure remains open for three days after Fremont Weir stops overtopping; or